zest97/cross-platform-aes-encryption/README.md

-# cross-platform-aes-encryption
+# cross-platform-encryption
-This repo describe AES Encryption usage over various platform.
+This repo mark for cross platform encryption example.
+For now, only aes apply for ios and php platform.
+Switch branch to see more detail.